singh-man/books/crackingTheCoding/18_advancedTopics.md

 The runtime of this algorithm depends heavily on the implementation of the priority queue.
 Assume you have v vertices and e nodes.

 - If you implemented the priority queue with an array, then you would call remove_min up to v times.
 Each operation would take O(v) time, so you'd spend O(v²) time in the remove_min calls.
-Addition­ ally, you would update the values of path_weight and previous at most once per edge, so that's O(e) time doing those updates.
+Additionally, you would update the values of path_weight and previous at most once per edge, so that's O(e) time doing those updates.
 Observe that e must be less than of equal to v² since you can't have more edges than there are pairs of vertices.
 Therefore, the total runtime is O(v²).

 - If you implemented the priority queue with a min heap, then the remove_min calls will each take O(log v) time (as will inserting and updating a key).
 We will do one remove_min call for each vertex, so that's O(v log v) (v vertices at O(log v) time each).
 Additionally, on each edge, we might call one update key or insert operation, so that's O(e log v).
 The total runtime  is O((v  +  e) log v).